MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 mesh drawing passed to constructor as a reference to [BaseMesh<VType>]((../../../Modules/Graphics/Primitives/Include/Methane/Graphics/Mesh/BaseMesh.hpp)) object.

-Supplementary member `m_scene_uniforms_subresources` stores a pointer to the `m_scene_uniforms` in the `std::vector` type `gfx::IResource::SubResources` which is passed to `gfx::Buffer::SetData(...)` method to update the buffer data on GPU.
+Supplementary member `m_scene_uniforms_subresources` stores a pointer to the `m_scene_uniforms` in the `std::vector` type `gfx::IResource::SubResources` which is passed to `gfx::IBuffer::SetData(...)` method to update the buffer data on GPU.

 Two `gfx::Camera` objects are used: one `m_view_camera` is usual perspective view camera, while the other `m_light_camera` is a directional light camera with orthogonal projection used to generate transformation matrix from view to light